isomerpages/moe-pasirrissec/_signature-programmes/National Digital Literacy Programme (NDLP).md

 <p>Please refer to the Parents’ Letter which will be send via Parents’ Gateway
 for more details on this programme.</p>
 <h4><strong>PDLP Student Device Information Kit</strong></h4>
-<p>Parents/Guardians can refer to the <strong>Student Device Information Kit</strong> for
+<p>Parents/Guardians can refer to the Student Device Information Kit for
-additional details regarding device information, device insurance, warranty and other relevant matters.</p>
+additional details regarding device information, device insurance, device warranty and other relevant matters.</p>
 <table>
 <tbody>
 <tr>